For bike packing you need a light small inflatable air mat to sleep on.

 4. Karrimor XLite 350gm £20 RRP usually less

 This was the smallest and lightest mat we used.
 In packs tiny and weighed little.
-It last on average 20 nights!
-We had two go at similar time.
-They wear round the air nozzle it seems and can’t patch them, but at the price they are disposable almost, but not sustainable!
-I put a link into Gelert one that looks similar as the Karrimor one which is now discontinued but suspect it is heavier and bulkier.
-However there might be some still kicking about if can search ebay etc. Similar in warmth to the Alpkit but probably the least warm of the cylinder based air mats.
-3/5 Stars due to fact they last 3 weeks and it’s the lightest and smallest at a very low price.
+It lasts on average 20 nights!
+We had two go at similar timeframes of use.
+They wear around the air nozzle it seems and can’t patch them, but at the price they are disposable almost, but not sustainable!
+I put a link into Gelert one that looks similar as the Karrimor one which is now discontinued but I suspect it is heavier and bulkier.
+However there might be some still kicking about if can search ebay etc. Similar in warmth to the Alpkit but probably the 2nd least warm of the cylinder based air mats.
+3/5 Stars due to fact they last 3 weeks but it’s the lightest and smallest at a very low price.

 5. Therma Rest Neoair Xlite 350gm £130 RRP but cheaper on the link.

 This is the big orange/yellow one and was used for three weeks in Tibet and in temperatures cold enough to freeze the water bottles in the tent porch.
 So pretty cold then!
 It is warm, robust for the weight and very small to pack not the very smallest but similar to the Alpkit and smaller than the Decathlon one.
 It is also super comfy with a thicker size than the others on test.
 The foil inside effectively reflects heat back too.
 The V1 of this a few years back was incredibly noisy and crackly in use, whenever you moved it woke everyone else up!
-Now the fabric is softer to touch and much quieter. (not silent though).
+Now the fabric is softer to touch and much quieter. (cerainly not silent though).
 The air nozzle looks the same as the Alpkit and Karrimor but is importantly different, it is on a curve of the mat not a square corner so wears better and also there’s has decades of Therm-a-rest testing behind this design.
+After a lot of trips it got a small thorn hole but was simple to repair and good as new still.
+It is also very easy to expel air when packing it up.

 It is as small and light as anything else available that is as long and warm.
 Shock horror, the best product is also the most expensive!
 5/5 stars as does what it says and is the best at everything here except price.